Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Our Collaborative Learning Algorithm

-According to the above algorithm, we have the following propositions which will be very helpful in our later analysis. \begin{proposition} For every agent $i$, if there exists round $r$ such that $X_{i,0}(r) \neq 0$, we then have $X_{i,0}(r') \neq 0$ for $\forall r' \geq r+1$. \end{proposition} \begin{proposition} If there exists round $r$ in which all agents adopt the best arms $a_1$ such that $Z_1(r)=N$, then $Z_1(r')=N$ holds for $\forall r' \geq r+1$. \end{proposition} The first proposition states that an agent already taking a non-null adoption will not adopt the null arm thereafter; while the second one indicates that when all the agents adopt arm $a_1$, they will not adopt any other arms thereafter.
-We hereby omit the proofs as the propositions can be derived straightforwardly from the algorithm.
+According to the above algorithm, we have the following propositions which will be very helpful in our later analysis. \begin{proposition} For every agent $i$, if there exists round $r$ such that $X_{i,0}(r) = 0$, we then have $X_{i,0}(r') = 0$ for any $r' \geq r+1$. \end{proposition} \begin{proposition} If there exists round $r$ in which all agents adopt the best arms $a_1$ such that $Z_1(r)=N$, then $Z_1(r')=N$ holds for any $r' \geq r+1$. \end{proposition} \begin{proposition} If there exists round $r$ in which each agent has a non-null adoption and no one adopts the best arm such that $\sum^K_{k=2} Z_k(r) = N$ and $Z_1(r)=0$, we then have $Z_1(r') = 0$ for any $r' \geq r+1$. \end{proposition} It is stated in \textbf{Proposition}~\ref{prop:leave} that an agent who already has a non-null adoption will not adopt the null arm thereafter, and \textbf{Proposition}~\ref{prop:absorb} indicates that when all the agents adopt the best arm $a_1$, they will not adopt any other arms thereafter.
+In \textbf{Proposition}~\ref{prop:local}, it is shown that our algorithm may be ``trapped'' such that no agent adopts the best arm.
+Fortunately, as will be revealed in \textbf{Theorem}~\ref{thm:learnability}, when all agents have non-null adoptions and even a small fraction of them adopt the best arm, the probability for our algorithm to be ``trapped'' is highly small, if there exist a sufficient number of agents participating in the collaborative learning process.
+We hereby omit the proofs as these propositions can be derived straightforwardly from the algorithm.

+It is worth noting that, in every round $r$ (especially the later one with all agents having non-null adoptions, as will be shown in \textbf{Lemma}~\ref{le:z0decrease}.), each agent $i$ may receive multiple tokens (denoted by $\mathcal V_i(r)$) from its peers in the disseminating stage, and it then chooses one from $\mathcal V_i(r)$ uniformly at random to pull in the following sampling stage.
+In another word, the agents make their sampling decisions according to the popularities of the arms in the received tokens.
+Specifically, agent $i$ first calculates the proportion of arm $a_k$ in $\mathcal V_i(r)$ as